 In recent years, there has been a revolutionary number of commuters in Britain who have taken to the saddle in order to ride to work.
-According to 2018 Strava Year in Sport, the number of commuters in the UK and Ireland grew by 31%, compared to 2017.
+According to 2018 Strava Year in Sport, the number of commuters in the UK and Ireland grew by 31%, compared to 2017, and in 2019, riders put down altogether 112.6 million km while commuting.
 The benefits of cycling to work are endless, however, there are additional precautions cyclists need to adhere to in order to make their commute as safe and stress-free as possible.

 Whether you’re a cycling beginner or a long-time rider to work, why not refresh your memory with our

 1. Know the route